wkalt/prosper/README.md

-# prosper
+# Prosper service

-A clojure service for investing on Prosper.com
+This is a service for investment and activity monitoring on the Prosper.com P2P lending marketplace.
+Currently its main function is to record a highly granular history of the output of Prosper's 'search/listings' endpoint.

-**HOW TO USE**
+The investment side of the application is not complete or tested, and is not suitable for production use.

-* install postgres 9.5
+## Requirements

-* Create a prosper account for yourself and obtain API credentials (this is free but requires a bank account)
+* Postgres 9.5

-* copy /dev-resourcces/config.conf.example to /dev-resources/config.conf
+* Prosper account with v1 API credentials (client-id and client-secret) and sandbox credentials if running tests.
-and modify according to your uses
+* leiningen (to run from source)

-* copy profiles.example.clj to profiles.clj and add your prosper credentials
+## Running it

-* create the database and role specified in your config
+1. Create a Postgres user and database for the application: psql -c 'create role prosper with login' psql -c 'create database prosper owner prosper'

-psql -c 'create role prosper with login database' psql -c 'create database prosper owner prosper'
+2. Copy profiles.example.clj to profiles.clj and resources/logback-example.xml

-* run it
+   to resources/logback.xml, and modify both to your needs.

-lein prosper -c dev-resources/config.conf
+3. Run the application with leiningen: lein prosper